-The original features of this handsome 1920’s apartment block have been left intact, including window frames, doors, cornices, bathroom tiles and terrazzo flooring.
+Expand ContentThe original features of this handsome 1920’s apartment block have been left intact, including window frames, doors, cornices, bathroom tiles and terrazzo flooring.
 These embellished elements give richness to the space and contrast with the new inserted objects.
+Red, chosen for the location in Sydney’s red-light district, is delivered as an injection of colour that emphasises the apartment’s unique identity, while pushing the distinction between old and new.

 Although the apartment is only 40m2, the natural light from three sides and the simple design combine to create the impression of a larger space.
 The flexibility of rooms further enhances this feeling of spaciousness.
 The custom-made bed doubles as a daybed, transforming an otherwise small bedroom into an extension of the living area.

-Careful planning and detailing combine to achieve an apartment with a feeling of calmness and a mood that is both unique and dynamic.
+Careful planning and detailing combine to achieve an apartment with a feeling of calmness and a mood that is unique and dynamic.